gdtyra/gdtyra.github.io/index.md

-# Intro
+# Introduction
 Hello!
 Thank you for taking the time to look beyond what's written in my resume.
 The following is a candid retrospective and self-reflection on my work experience.
-I don't necessarily expect anyone to read it, but its something I needed to do for myself in order to answer interview questions sufficiently and I figured I would make it available.
+I don't necessarily expect anyone to read it, but it's something I needed to do for myself in order to answer interview questions sufficiently and I figured I would make it available.

 ## Career Break
 There isn't any one specific reason I decided to take a career break, but I probably wouldn't have made the decision without the alignment of 3 things in particular: